Frequently Asked Questions

 Once you have the requisite ASL skills and pass the Sign Language Proficiency Interview: ASL at a level of intermediate or better, you can complete the Associate in Applied Science Degree in Interpreter Education in two years if you can attend class full-time.
 Flexible scheduling should make it possible for you to take classes and work at the same time, although it will take longer to complete the program.
-ASL courses are available in the evenings for ASL 111, ASL 112, and ASL 211.
+ASL 211 is available in the evenings.
 Most IPP courses are taught during the daytime hours because most interpreting co-op opportunities are available in the day time.
-Thus the interpreting program is primarily a day time program.
+Thus the Interpreter Education Program is primarily a day time program.

 I have taken ASL courses at another institution, may I skip some ASL classes?

 We offer placement exams for students who have taken ASL at other colleges or universities.
-We do not recommend the placement test if you have learned ASL at non-credit continuing education programs.
-If you have been out of ASL classes for more than a year, even if you took them at CPCC, we require that you take the placement exam to see if you are still at a level that will foster your success in the next level of ASL.
+We do not accept ASL classes from non-credit continuing education programs.
+If you have been out of ASL classes for more than two consecutive semesters, even if you took them at CPCC, we require that you take the placement exam to see if you are still at a level that will foster your success in the next level of ASL.

 I grew up signing, can I simply bypass ASL classes and go straight into interpreting courses?

 In order to place out of any ASL courses, you must have taken ASL at the collegiate credit earning level.
 Although you may have native signing skills, we find that for students wanting to major in Interpreting, skipping these foundational courses often leads to gaps in cultural/grammar knowledge of the language and we do not recommend bypassing them.

 Do I have the needed qualifications to enter the program?

 • A high school diploma or equivalent is required.

 • CPCC placement tests are required in English, reading and mathematics.